Supporting Children Through Divorce

 Wenatchee, WA 98801

-- Call (509) 667-6380 to pay by debit or credit card.
-If your fees have been waived you must call to register for the class.
+- Wait 10 minutes call (509) 667-6380 to pay by debit or credit card.
+If your fees have been waived you must still call to register for the class.

 Class fee per person: $40 (You may ask for a court order reducing or waiving the class fee.
 If you already have a signed order waiving the Clerk’s filing fee, the class is free.)